open-stage/blender-dmx-web/content/docs/GdtfFixture.md

 ## Local GDTF Files Management

-The Local Fixture Files panel provides the means to list, view details, filter, delete and import a GDTF file:
+The `Profiles > Local Fixture Files` panel provides the means to list, view details, filter, delete and import GDTF files:

 ![GDTF Files Management](../media/gdtf_local_management.png)

-# Common Questions and Answers:
+# Common GDTF/MVR Related Questions and Answers:

 ## After MVR import, GDTF fixtures have IDs and DMX but their bodies are not visible in 3D